Evaluation and Review

 This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Australia license.

-To inform a strategic review that NSW Rural Fire Service was undertaking in relation to its aviation needs, we undertook independent financial analysis of all aircraft that had been acquired.
+To inform the NSW Rural Fire Service’s strategic review of its aviation needs, we undertook an independent financial analysis of all acquired aircraft.

-Our analysis included consideration of costs and benefits, and assessment of whether the acquisition and ownership had delivered value for money.
+Our analysis assessed lifetime costs and benefits, and examined whether acquisition and ownership had delivered value for money.

 Resources for Evaluation and Review

-If you are planning and/or commissioning an evaluation of a program or project, useful resources include:
+If you are planning or commissioning an evaluation of a program or project, useful resources include:

 Evaluation Communities of Practice